 You have the right to be referred to by the name you prefer and with the correct gender pronouns.
-Because the name listed in University records may not correspond to your preferred name, please inform me of your name (and pronunciation) and your pronouns so that I can ensure you are properly recognized and respected.
+Please inform me of your name (and pronunciation) and your pronouns so that I can ensure you are properly recognized and respected.
+You can update this information now via CalCentral.